jlucasdba/pgstratify/README.md

 * ruleset: A ruleset name from the rulesets section of the configuration.
 This is the ruleset that will be applied to tables matching this matchgroup.
 Defaults to empty string, meaning no ruleset will be applied to matched tables.

 **rulesets:** Map of rulesets.
 The key for each ruleset is the ruleset name.
 Each ruleset consists of a list of rules.
 It is recommended, but not required, that the rules be specified in descending order, by their minrows value.
 Each rule consists of the following keys:
 * minrows: The minimum number of rows a table must contain for this rule to apply.
 Defaults to 0, but relying on the default is not recommended.
 Two rules in the same ruleset cannot use the same minrows value.
+The minrows value must be greater than or equal to 0.
 * settings: Map of storage parameters to apply for this rule.
 The key is the parameter name, and the value is the setting.
 The default is null, meaning to RESET the parameter on the table.

 All tables are checked against the matchgroup list in descending order.
 A table can match only one matchgroup - the first one for which it satisfies the matchgroup conditions.
 A table that has already matched a matchgroup is ignored by subsequent matchgroups.

-For each table that matched a matchgroup, it is checked against the rules in the correspondig ruleset.
+For each table that matched a matchgroup, it is checked against the rules in the corresponding ruleset.
 The number of rows is determined from the optimizer statistics (reltuples in pg_class, specifically).
 All settings from rules with minrows less than or equal to the number of rows in the table apply.
 If a parameter is set in more than one appplicable rule, the setting from the rule with the highest minrows value applies.
 (In other words, settings from higher minrows rules mask settings from lower rules.)

 ## Recommendations